Using the Debian repository

 Documentation for the Neo4j 3.0 (and above) Debian package is available here.

 To use the repository add it to the list of sources:

 wget -O - https://debian.neo4j.org/neotechnology.gpg.key | sudo apt-key add - echo 'deb http://debian.neo4j.org/repo stable/' | sudo tee /etc/apt/sources.list.d/neo4j.list sudo apt-get update

 If you have any questions, please ask on Stack Overflow

-A note about Java 8 on Ubuntu and Debian: Java 8 is not included in Ubuntu 14.04 LTS, or Debian 8 (jessie) and will have to be installed manually prior to installing or upgrading Neo4j to version 3.0 or above.
-Debian users can find OpenJDK 8 in backports.
+A note about Java 8: Java 8 is not included in Ubuntu 14.04 LTS, or Debian 8 (jessie) and will have to be installed manually prior to installing or upgrading Neo4j to version 3.0 or above.
+Please see the manual for more details.

 Installing other versions

 By default you will install the latest Neo4j version.
 The repository also contains older versions.
 You can list the available versions with this command:

 (Substitute the version that you want.
 A similar commmand can be used for Enterprise Edition.)

 Some old versions of Neo4j are missing from the standard repository (stable) and can be found in the oldstable repository instead.
 Follow these steps if you can't find the version you are looking for following the instructions above.